Teams allows for instant text messaging, voice and video calling, file storing, sharing, and collaborative editing, and more.

 Enter a name and description for your channel.

-You can build a channel around a topic, project, department name, or whatever you
+You can build a channel around a topic, project, department name, or whatever you like.

 Select Automatically show this channel in everyone's channel list if you want this channel to be automatically visible in everyone's channel list.